ingdir/bem-core/common.docs/reference/reference.en.md

 ##### Imperative Approach

-Standard templating engines are using **imperative approach** for the templates: HTML is formed by consistent reading and applying of the templates.
+Standard templating engines use **imperative approach** for templates: HTML is formed by consistent reading and applying of the templates.

 <table>
 <tr>